 Book publication: The Auditory Setting Environmental Sounds in Film and Media Arts

-We are excited to announce the book publication (currently in press) of our alumnus Dr. Budhaditya Chattopadhyay: The Auditory Setting Environmental Sounds in Film and Media Arts.
+We are excited to announce the book publication of our alumnus Dr. Budhaditya Chattopadhyay: The Auditory Setting Environmental Sounds in Film and Media Arts.

 About the book